Saladi-Luna/Secure_Ultrasound_public/README.md

 **Anatomical Plane Classification for Fetal Head Ultrasound - Addressing Class Imbalance with Deep Learning**

-This repository contains the datasets, results, and model predictions associated with our work:
+This repository contains the datasets, results and model predictions associated with our work:
 **“Anatomical Plane Classification for Fetal Head Ultrasound: Addressing Class Imbalance with Deep Learning”**,
 accepted for presentation at the **International Biomedical Instrumentation and Technology Conference (IBITeC 2025)**.